 Business school is probably the single most significant investment you will make in your personal and professional development.
-We are committed to helping students afford our programs.
+We offer a number of diversity scholarships that you can learn more about here.

 National Black MBA Association Scholarship Program